Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Model Merging between Different Datasets

+Figures~\ref{fig:losslandscape-rmnist-45} and ~\ref{fig:losslandscape-rmnist-90} show WM does not make these optimal weights close enough to ignore the increase in loss.
+This suggests that a simple WM approach, focusing only on minimizing the L2 distance, is insufficient for effectively merging models between different datasets.
+To address this challenge, we investigate three types of information related to model merging to identify the information required for successfully merging models: (i) L2 distance between weights (Eq.~\ref{eq:wm}), (ii) sharpness, and (iii) loss barrier (Eq.~\ref{eq:data_linear}), where the sharpness between $\mathbf{w_{A}}$ and $\mathbf{w_{B}}$ is defined as

-To investigate which information can help in effective merging, Fig.~\ref{fig:population} shows the relationship between L2 distance, sharpness, loss barrier and test loss on mixed dataset when various weight permutations are generated between MNIST and RMNIST-90 (for the detailed experimental setup, see the supplementary material).
-The sharpness of Model A between $\mathbf{w_{A}}$ and $\mathbf{w_{B}}$ is defined as $\left(\mathbf{w_{B}}-\mathbf{w_{A}}\right)\frac{\partial\mathcal{L}_{A}\left(\mathbf{w_{A}}\right)}{\partial\mathbf{w}}$, and the sharpness is defined as the average of sharpness of Model A and B. Figure~\ref{fig:population} indicates that the test loss does not become smaller as the L2 distance becomes smaller.
-This could be because sharpness is not taken into account, even though a decrease in sharpness becomes crucial when the L2 distance is reasonably close.
+As shown in Fig.~\ref{fig:losslandscape-rmnist-90}, the loss barrier is determined by both the L2 distance and the degree of increase in loss.
+Therefore, to represent the information about the increase in loss, we introduce the concept of sharpness.
+Fig.~\ref{fig:population} shows the relationship between L2 distance, sharpness, loss barrier, and test loss on a mixed dataset when various weight permutations are generated between MNIST and RMNIST-90 (for the detailed experimental setup in Sec.~\ref{sec:population_setting}).
+The use of various permutations helps to avoid dependency on the search methodology.
+Figure~\ref{fig:population} indicates that the test loss does not become smaller as the L2 distance becomes smaller.
 Figure~\ref{fig:population} also shows that the sharpness is poorly correlated with test loss of the merged model.
-This is because loss barriers that deviate from the optimal weights become difficult to estimate when using local gradients on the optimal weights.
-On the other hand, the loss barrier, which is training loss on mixed datasets, correlates well with test loss.
-Table~\ref{tab:wm-differences} also shows that the rank correlation between Acc (WM) and L2 is $-0.75$ and sharpness is $-0.85$, but the loss barrier has a high correlation as $-1$.
-Therefore, datasets are currently required for effectively merging models between different datasets.
-We will confirm that STE works effectively between different datasets in Sec.~\ref{sec:experiments}.
-We also conduct experiments with FWM, but the improvement effect on FWM is marginal (see Sec.~\ref{sec:flat_weight_matching}).
+This is because loss barriers that deviate from the optimal weights become difficult to estimate when using local gradients on the optimal weights\footnote{In fact, we tried a method using regularization to reduce sharpness for WM, but it did little to improve accuracy (see Sec.~\ref{sec:flat_weight_matching}).}.
+On the other hand, the loss barrier, which is training loss on mixed datasets, correlates well with test loss\footnote{It is checked for a generalization gap.}.
+These experimental results indicate that directly reducing the loss barrier is most likely to lead to successful model merging when different datasets are used.
+Since directly reducing the loss barrier requires the use of STE with datasets to be applied, datasets are currently required for efficient model merging.
+We will show that STE works effectively between different datasets in Sec.~\ref{sec:experiments}.